 Adult cats can be challenging to train.
 By the time they are a few years old, it is harder to teach them new tricks and get them used to new habits.

-Although it is easier to harness train a Maine coon even when they reach adulthood.
-So we started training Jonesy when he was still just a small kitten.
+I would still argue that it is easier to harness train an adult Maine Coon than other cat breeds.
+We started training Jonesy when he was still just a small kitten.
 He was about five months old and very responsive to the training.

 Every time we got a new piece of equipment, harness, leash, clicker or backpack and clicker, we first associated it with treats.

 2.2) What equipment do you need to leash train a Maine Coon?

 To start training your cat you will need to assemble the gear first: